lukashaertel/kfunnels-android/README.md

         }
 ```

-The arry adapter is set up to feed into the created (or recycled) view.
+The array adapter is set up to feed into the created (or recycled) view.

 ```kotlin
         // Make array adapter feeding into the thing